willettk/ancientlives/README.md

 	select user_id, fragment_id, x, y, (`character`) from markers where x is not null and y is not null and `character` is not null and `character`<>"" and x<>"" and y<>"" and x>0 and y>0

 3) The program converts the markers file from unicode into plain text using the "convert2ascii.py" program.
 This program replaces unicode character with a numerical value.
-We use the convert2ascii.py program as a command line utility and pipe the output to a file called "converted.csv".
+We use the convert2ascii.py program as a command line utility and pipe the output to a file called "converted.txt".

 	# convert the unicode to a character file
-	python convert2ascii.py > converted.csv
+	python convert2ascii.py > converted.txt

-4) The system then sorts the "converted.csv" file create two new files.
+4) The system then sorts the "converted.txt" file create two new files.
 One of the files is sorted by the fragment ID number and the other is sorted by the user id.
-The file names are "converted_by_frag.csv" and "converted_by_user.csv".
+The file names are "converted_by_frag.txt" and "converted_by_user.txt".

 	# create some helper files for arranging the data into subdirectories
-	sort -n -k2,2 -t,  converted.csv > converted_by_frag.csv
+	sort -n -k2,2 -t,  converted.txt > converted_by_frag.txt
-	sort -n -k1,1 -t,  converted.csv > converted_by_user.csv
+	sort -n -k1,1 -t,  converted.txt > converted_by_user.txt

 5) Statistics are calculated by the "statistics.py" and "hist.py" programs.
 Numbers including the number of clickers per fragment and the number of users per fragment are created.
-The output file "fragmentStatistics.csv" is created by the "statistics.py" program.
-The "hist.py" file creates a "hist.csv" text file to make it easier to examine the cumulative statistics for the current data dump.
+The output file "fragmentStatistics.txt" is created by the "statistics.py" program.
+The "hist.py" file creates a "hist.txt" text file to make it easier to examine the cumulative statistics for the current data dump.

 	# do some basic statisical analysis on the number of users and clicks per fragment